ped-alm/Company-Hero-Chalenge/README.md

 ## Some Problems

-Due to time restriction I couldn't configure the CI/CD proccess and some tests were skipped.
+Due to time restriction and some problems that I have encountered trying to publish on Heroku I couldn't configure the CI/CD proccess, some tests were skipped, and fields with rules like 'cpf' and 'rg' were not validated.

 ## Run Project
 ### Requirements